x157/x157.github.io/UE5/CommonUI/index.md

 Widget inputs are configured via:

 - `DataTable` with row type `CommonInputActionDataBase`
-- One or more `ControllerData` assets derived from `CommonInputBaseControllerData`
+- One or more `CommonInputBaseControllerData`-derived `ControllerData` assets
   - These reference the input action `DataTable`
-- Custom BP/Object derived from `CommonUIInputData`
+- Custom `CommonUIInputData`-derived BP/Object
   - This references the input action `DataTable`
   - Configures Universal Input Actions, like:
     - Continue